 We operate a fleet of class 1 sound level meters which are calibrated to UKAS standards in addition to using front-of-house monitoring and software solutions to guide sound engineers throughout any event to ensure compliance with license conditions.

-Following an event, we produce thorough post event noise reports which include survey record sheets, equipment calibration certificates and photographs of the noise monitoring locations.
+Following an event, a thorough post event noise report will be produced including survey record sheets, equipment calibration certificates and photographs of the noise monitoring locations.

-Reporting the results of the independent noise monitoring allows the event organiser to show compliance with the conditions of the event license, identify areas for improvement and form a historical record of the performance for future review.
+Reporting the results of the noise monitoring exercise allows the event organiser to fully demonstrate compliance with the conditions of the event license.
+The results also provide an opportunity to identify areas for improvement and form a historical record of the performance for future review.